Applications now Available!

 What we are focusing on

-Category A: Domestic, Driving
+Spring Category A: Driving

 A Glimpse of Homelessness- This immersion experience will allow participants to hear personal stories from men living without a home and experience that reality for a short time.
 Participants will live as an individual experiencing homelessness, while coming to understand the struggles, adversities, and generosity found on the streets.
 Additionally participants will work with a local organization helping people overcome homelessness through a warm meal and other practical assistance.